efficientcss/stylelint-config-ecss/README.md

 }
 ```

 You can disable ECSS rules by using the Stylelint `overrides` array.
+The full list of rules is accessible in `index.js`.

 ```json
 {